Warsaw Public Transport Authority: Types

+Exceptions: ^ A: Valid on KM airport transfer RL line between the Warsaw Chopin Airport and Warszawa Płudy stations.
+Fares as of 30 March 2023.
+Source:

 ZTM-KM-WKD integrated ticket

 As a result of an agreement between ZTM, Masovian Railways and Warsaw Commuter Railway selected ZTM tickets are valid on KM and WKD trains on sections of routes within area loosely corresponding to the ZTM fare zones.